‘Some books are to be tasted; others to be swallowed; and some few to be chewed and digested’

 Key Stage 3 (Years 7-9)

 At Key Stage 4, the students study for two GCSEs: English Language and English Literature.
 They will study a wide range of topics including Shakespeare plays and poetry, modern novels by international authors, fiction and non-fiction writing skills and they will study how spoken language is used and adapted.
-They will complete a range of assessment tasks including controlled assessments, exams and speaking and listening tasks.
-Both GCSEs are studied through the WJEC exam board and more information can be found at http://www.wjec.co.uk/
+They will complete a range of interim assessment tasks including mock exams to help track their progress and prepare them for the GCSE exams.
+Both GCSEs are studied through the Eduqas (formerly WJEC) exam board and more information can be found at http://www.eduqas.co.uk/

 Key Stage 5 (Years 12 & 13)